Sex Therapy: A Path To Deepening Your Intimacy Through Psychotherapy

 Sex is an aspect of human connection for some people and can affect overall health and well-being.
-However, physical, mental, and emotional challenges can disrupt sexual health and desire, which may have lasting effects on relationships.
+However, physical, mental, and emotional challenges can disrupt sexual interactions and desire, which may have lasting effects on relationships.

 Understanding human sexuality: A wide spectrum